CartONG/cartong-arcgis/README.md

 #### features2csv(data, format, [geometry])

-> :bell: _**Warning**: This method should be renamed, the output is not really a csv string, but an array of features...
+> :bell: _This method should be renamed, the output is not really a csv string, but an array of features...
 And by the way, build an actual features2csv method, including the string parse_

 Extracts a dataset in GeoJSON or Esri JSON format into an array of features.
 Each feature is stored in objects, including its geometry and CRS (if requested) at the same level with other feature attributes.

-> :bell: _**Warning**: so far it only supports point geometries.
+> :bell: _So far it only supports point geometries.
 For a future global support for other geometry types, WKT geometry format could be a good option._

 | Parameter | Mandatory | Type | What is it |
 | --- | :---: | :---: | --- |